boilingdata/boilingdata-dsa-sdk/README.md

 ORDER BY  size;
 ```

 Boiling stores the results (JSON, Array of Objects) into an in-memory SQL Table.
 Then it executes the given SQL over it.
-Next queries hitting the same DSA with the same parameters will re-use the cached SQL Table.
+Next queries hitting the same Boiling App with the same parameters set will re-use the cached in-memory SQL Table and provide blazing fast query responses.

-## DSA is a JSON file
+### Boiling App is a JSON file

-The data source application consists of a JSON file, like [`dsa.awssdk.json`](dsa.awssdk.json), that can be installed into your Boiling account and then used in your SQL queries.
+Boiling App consists of a JSON file, like [`dsa.awssdk.json`](dsa.awssdk.json), that can be installed into your Boiling account and then used in your SQL queries.

 ```sql
   SELECT  "Name", "CreationDate"